ibm-cloud-docs/vpc/certificate_validate.md

       ```
       {: pre}

    2. Extract the encryption key signature from the encryption certificate document.
+To download the encryption certificate, visit [Downloading the encryption certificate and extracting the public key](/docs/vpc?topic=vpc-about-contract_se#encrypt_downloadcert).
       The following command returns the offset value of the signature:

       ```sh